 Whether you’re a home or business owner, chances are you’ll eventually need the help of a plumber to repair a tricky plumbing issue.
 But how do you choose a qualified and reputable plumber who will not only resolve the situation but also create a lasting relationship in the process?
 Find the answer to this question and more with the following tips from our trusted plumbing repair company.

 Many people would rather have a plumbing issue resolved as quickly as possible than spending precious time calling multiple plumbers.
-But with Sunshine Plumbing & Gas, you can rest assured that your plumbing is in good hands.
-Our plumbers work diligently and quickly while treating you and your home or business with respect.
+But with Sunshine Plumbing and Gas, you can rest assured that your plumbing is in good hands.
+Our Ocala and Gainesville plumbers work diligently and quickly while treating you and your home or business with respect.
 Contact us today to schedule plumbing services in Gainesville and Ocala, FL.

 What Attributes & Requirements Should I Look For?

 Plumbers share many common skills, but the most qualified and skilled plumbers typically have the following attributes.

 All requirements for plumbing licenses in Florida are set by local municipalities and counties.
 The state also requires both contractors and individual plumbers to be licensed, although which entity issues the license is different.
 Both individual contractors and contractors with a plumbing company receive licenses from the state, while individual plumbers are licensed by a municipality and/or county.

 Choosing a plumbing company that can provide you with proof of insurance is important.
 The state of Florida requires a plumber to have at minimum general liability insurance with coverages of $100,000 for bodily injury and $25,000 for property damage.

 An apprentice is someone new to the plumbing trade and is currently enrolled in a training program.
 Classes and on-the-job training are generally used in an apprenticeship.